 If a lien is filed accurately, then the hospital can recoup a variety of hospital expenses such as:

 - Emergency room expenses

 - All hospital services

 - Medical supplies

 Accurate Information Must be Gathered

 It is imperative that hospital staff gather accurate information at the time of the patient’s intake and discharge.
 All insurance information, addresses, and names must be accurate.
 Ensure that your staff is in the habit of this.
-Inaccurate or the lack of adequate information can hinder a medical lien and make it difficult for a hospital to collect what is owed.
+Lack of adequate information can hinder a medical lien, and make it difficult for a hospital to collect what’s owed.

 Things to Keep in Mind